 Our Club is run by 7 elected Executive Members along with elected age group coordinators from U6 through U18.
 These positions are elected yearly at our AGM in late Spring.

-The day to day activities of the Club are administered by a Club Manager.
+The day to day activities of the Club are administered by an Executive Director.
 This person oversees all Club events such as the Remembrance Day Tournament, Club Photo Day and age group wrap-ups.
 The position also includes Club bookkeeping and accounting, player registration and practice and game field scheduling for all age groups.

 The Club also has a webmaster to oversee our Club website as well as a Referee Coordinator who administers and schedules all game officials.

 Our Club also offers Women's teams to enable our players graduating from youth soccer to continuing to play in the Metro Women’s Soccer League.

 Please visit our club contacts

 page for a listing of all club contacts.

 Our soccer season runs from the beginning of September through to March for our U5 to U18 age groups.
 We begin registration in March for the upcoming soccer season.
 All of our registration is online with a credit card payment.

 - New U5 - U7 Program - Super Strikers Academy